 Finding Adoptive Parents in Maryland

 If you’re a woman considering adoption in Maryland, you’re doing so because you want the best life imaginable for your child.
-But how to make sure they receive it?
-Finding the perfect adoptive parents for your child can be a stressful thought, but at American Adoptions, we’ll help you to find the perfect adoptive family for your baby.
+But how can make sure this happens?
+Finding the perfect adoptive parents for your child can be a stressful thought, but at American Adoptions, we’ll help you to find an amazing adoptive family for your baby.

 How does American Adoptions screen Maryland adoptive families?